Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 To fix a corrupt issue, you must raise a support ticket.
 Our team will help fix the issue so you can continue using your roadmap.

-No epic issue type
+No parent issue type in project

 Select the new issue type you created.

 Rename this new issue type to your old one, if you want to.

 Recently completed issues not showing on your roadmap

 If Due date is hidden from your issues, recently completed issues might not be on your roadmap.
 The first step is to confirm that your issues have the Due date fields enabled: